BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 #### Stretch game plotline
 In terms of roleplay, there's not much sense to visit the cities of the Big Circle: Broken Hills, Redding, New Reno, etc. In Vault City computer, you learn about Vault 15, in Vault 15 - about Vault 13, get the GECK, and it's pretty much non-stop express from there.
 This component removes bits of information here and there, so that there are less shortcut paths:
-- Vault City computer won't reveal Vault 15 location
+- Vault City computer won't reveal Vault 15 location (but Tandi will - if you ask her)
-- Vault 15 computer won't reveal Vault 13 location TBD
+- Vault 15 computer won't reveal Vault 13 location
 - Lou (owner of Malamute salon in Redding) won't reveal San Francisco location
 - Hakunin won't reveal Navarro location TBD